derek73/python-nameparser/README.rst

 little bit different, you can easily adjust these predefined sets to help fine tune the parser for your dataset.

-These constants are set at the module level using nameparser.config_.
+These constants are defined in the nameparser.config_ module.

 .. _nameparser.config: https://github.com/derek73/python-nameparser/tree/master/nameparser/config